dbuos/shell_ai_complete/README.md

 1. The zsh widget captures your current command line
 2. Sends it to the C++ program
-3. The program calls Claude API for intelligent completion
+3. The program calls Cerebras API (gpt-oss) for intelligent completion
 4. The completion is inserted back into your shell

 ## Cleanup